 Class Lectures will provide an introduction to the material, problem solving practice, and short answer questions to allow you (and the instructor) to ascertain your understanding of the material just after it is presented.
-You should prepare for the lectures by reading the corresponding section of the e-text, and attempting (although perhaps not finishing) the homework assignment.
-Lectures are recorded and live streamed on Tuesday and Thursday mornings, and are available for viewing anytime after they are recorded on the course Brightspace page.
+You should prepare for the lectures by reading the corresponding section of the e-text, and attempting (although perhaps not finishing) the homework assignments.
+Lectures are live streamed on Tuesday and Thursday 8:30 am to 9:40 am and recorded, and are available for viewing anytime after they are recorded on the course Brightspace page.